-Mask Orders %26 Requirements Local governments are prohibited from requiring people to wear masks, with some exceptions.
-The state order that individuals must wear masks or face coverings in most public places is no longer in effect.
-Meanwhile, private companies remain free to demand masks, but state law prohibits them from requiring proof of vaccination.
+Mask Orders and Requirements are no longer mandated by local governments, with some exceptions.
+Private companies remain free to demand masks, but state law prohibits them from requiring proof of vaccination.
 However, cruise lines operating out of Galveston require documentation of vaccinations from passengers, saying they are exempt from that rule.
 Regarding whether employers can continue to demand masks, the answer is yes.

 So how come cruise lines operating in Texas still require documented vaccination as a condition of boarding their ships?
 The law says it does not restrict a company from implementing COVID-19 infection detection and control protocols in accordance with state and federal laws to protect public health.
-Bell County Judge David Blackburn provided the following guidance for businesses and local governments.
-Under the executive order issued by Abbott, companies will be able to require customers to wear masks in their facilities.
+Under the executive order issued by Governor Greg Abbott, companies will be able to require customers to wear masks in their facilities.
 The Texas Supreme Court seems to be inclined to side with Abbott in this dispute over legal interpretation.
 It says that any company that violates this provision is not eligible for state contracts, and allows state agencies to enforce that subsection as a condition of obtaining a license, permit, or other state authorization necessary to conduct business in this state.

 Following COVID protocols, including wearing masks, has been part of daily life in the pandemic until now.